rpmuller/ePubs/WP1.md

 and his imagination is suddenly liberated from the prison of every-day preoccupations.
-The Bacchic ritual produced what was called "enthusiasm," which means, etymologically, having the god enter into the worshipper, who believed that he became one wilh the god.
+The Bacchic ritual produced what was called "enthusiasm," which means, etymologically, having the god enter into the worshipper, who believed that he became one with the god.
 Much of what is greatest in human achievement involves some element of intoxication,[^15] some sweeping away of prudence by passion.
 Without the Bacchic element, life would be uninteresting; with it, it is